argeo/argeo-jjml/README.md

  --build ..\output\argeo-jjml
 ```

+By default, the Java part of JJML is built for Java 11.
+In order to build for a later Java version, set `A2_JAVA_RELEASE` when configuring the CMake build, e.g. `-DA2_JAVA_RELEASE=21`.

 ## Status ##
 Argeo JJML is currently in open beta, the last phase before a first stable release.